martin-holland/expense-tracker/docs/features/CURRENCY_EXCHANGE.md

 ### Phase 3: Wire UI to Backend (Week 3) - PENDING

-7. ⏳ Task 7: Wire Settings UI to Backend - PENDING
+7. ✅ Task 7: Wire Settings UI to Backend - COMPLETED
-   - Update SettingsViewModel to use SettingsRepository
+   - ✅ Update SettingsViewModel to use SettingsRepository
-   - Connect CurrencySettingsScreen to real data
+   - ✅ Connect CurrencySettingsScreen to real data
+   - ✅ Implement API connection testing with ExchangeRateApiService
+   - ✅ Add Flow-based reactive updates for all settings
 8. ⏳ Task 8: Wire Currency Exchange UI to Backend - PENDING
    - Wire banner to navigation (✅ Already wired)
    - Connect CurrencyExchangeScreen to real data and services